TosbackCgusBridge-Bot/CGUs-versions/Foodnetwork/Privacy Policy.md

             *   47 Comfort Foods
             *   10 Recipes We're Loving
             *   8 Cupcake Icing Tips
-        *   *   Halloween 60 Halloween Recipes Eat, drink and be scary with our collection of spooky treats.
+        *   *   Halloween 66 Halloween Recipes Eat, drink and be scary with our collection of spooky treats.
             *   Pick Of The Week 10 Recipes We're Loving Find out which recipes have got our tongues wagging this week.
-            *   Comfort Foods Comforting Classics Satisfy your cravings for nostalgic meals with our comforting recipes.
+            *   Andy Bates 86 Andy Bates Recipes All your favourite Andy recipes, plus new dishes from his travels.
         *   ALL RECIPES
 *   TV Shows
     *   *   Top Shows